-According to Article 734e CO, all the functions of the members of the Board of Directors and the Executive Committee in other companies need to be specified and disclosed in accordance with Article 626 para.2 cipher 1.
-According to § 24 of the Articles of Association, the members of the Board of Directors may hold a maximum of 12 additional mandates in the supreme governing or administrative bodies of legal entities which are required to be registered in the commercial register or in a comparable foreign register and which are not controlled by the Company or which do not control the Company whereby, no member may hold more than six such mandates in other listed companies.
-Mandates in separate legal entities under common control are deemed as one mandate.
+According to Article 734e CO, all the functions of the members of the Board of Directors and the Executive Committee in other companies need to be specified and disclosed in accordance with Article 626 para.
+2 cipher 1 CO.
+According to § 24 of the Articles of Association, the members of the Board of Directors may hold a maximum of 12 additional mandates in comparable functions at other enterprises with an economic purpose, whereby mandates in companies which are controlled by DKSH or which do control DKSH are not subject to this limitation.
+No member of the Board of Directors may hold more than six such mandates in other listed companies.
+Mandates in different legal entities that are under joint control or same beneficial ownership are deemed as one mandate.
 In the event that the maximum number of mandates is exceeded, the respective member of the Board of Directors must restore the lawful status within six months.
+Unless specifically indicated, the information regarding external mandates applies for 2023 and 2024.